BDO concerned over patchy roll-out of EU accounting rules

 "For banks and insurance companies it might become a complete nightmare," van Roekel told Reuters.

 BDO said its revenues for the year that ended on Sept.
-30 were up nearly nine percent at $7 billion (4.43 billion pounds) due to growth in China and 28 acquisitions in the past year, giving it a presence in 151 territories.
+30 were up nearly nine percent at $7 billion due to growth in China and 28 acquisitions in the past year, giving it a presence in 151 territories.

 BDO and Grant Thornton, another mid-tier accounting firm, are still roughly only about a quarter or less the size of any of the Big Four, despite bulking up their annual revenues.